 Developed markets are competitive places these days and that’s why many brands are venturing abroad.
 The prospect of finding new audiences in uncharted territory is very appealing when the competitive landscape at home is increasingly challenging.
 Many global expansion decisions are motivated by the hope that margins are less narrow elsewhere.

 But many brands are finding that these promising markets are equally competitive.
 And it’s no wonder why.
 Digital businesses are following a highly predictable path when they expand overseas.
 It’s so foreseeable in fact that a strong pattern is emerging that shows how global brands expand internationally by following roughly the same paths as each other.

 The path to global expansion

-For English-speaking businesses, there’s also the very sizeable benefit of having large, developed economies that share the same language – including Canada, Australia and the US.
-These types of market have been christened ‘top tier’ by a recent Forrester analysis of global expansion routes.
+For English-speaking businesses, there’s also the very sizeable benefit of having large, developed economies that share the same language – including Canada, Australia, and the US.
+These types of markets have been christened ‘top tier’ by a recent Forrester analysis of global expansion routes.
 Non-English speaking markets that are sizeable and highly developed, such as Japan and China, are also included in this group.